 Bridging Parental Conflict®

-The Bridging Parental Conflict® class is a one-time 5½-hour educational experience developed for parents who have sustained conflict with their co-parent, for parents who are just beginning the transition to a co-parenting relationship, and for other adults with relationships to the children, for example, stepparents, grandparents, and legal guardians.
+The Bridging Parental Conflict® class is a one-time, 6.5-hour, online educational experience developed for parents who have sustained conflict with their co-parent, for parents who are just beginning the transition to a co-parenting relationship, and for other adults with relationships to the children, for example, stepparents, grandparents, and legal guardians.

-Bridging Parental Conflict was designed to assist parents in managing themselves in the conflict, developing Parental Leadership™ for the purpose of co-parenting, and providing security, significance, belonging to their children.
+Bridging Parental Conflict was designed to assist parents in managing themselves in the conflict, developing effective co-parenting, and providing security, significance, belonging to their children.

 Bridging Parental Conflict is for parents who would like to learn to disengage from the conflict, and especially for parents whose children are responding symptomatically.
 The class is helpful for parents who are just entering the process of divorce, even if they have not experienced conflict.
 And for other adults who experience the parents’ conflict or are involved in some way.